intersystems/emacs-objectscript-ts-mode/README.md

 -------------- Install -------------------------

-Once you've installed the file it's fairly simple to get it to work.
+Once you've installed the grammar it's fairly simple to get the major-mode to work.
 You just need to put it where all you're major modes are.
 On Mac this should be in /Applications/Emacs.app/Content/Resources/lisp/progmodes/ but this can differ on Windows or Linux.

+Alternatively, you can install the major mode via melpa.
+It is under objectscript-treesitter-major-mode.
+That'll install it to your packages directory for use.
+As long as its on your 'loadpath, it should find the major mode.

 This should be all that you need to run the major-mode.
 When you open your file you can now run M-x objectscript_udl-ts-mode to open up the major mode.